 Your goals of a life of lazy indulgence are just dreams ‘till you start breaking them down into detailed solid plans.

 Make your goals specific, measurable, achievable, realistic, and trackable.
 For each goal, especially the short-term goals, find out the cost and figure out how much cash you need to put aside each month to make them happen.

 You’ve heard it a million times, I know.
 But it’s still the best way to go about saving.
-Once you have decided on the amount to save to meet up with your goals, remove the money once you earn or get paid before you even have a chance to start spending it.
+Once you have decided on the amount to save to meet up your goals, remove the money once you earn or get paid before you even have a chance to start spending it.